Cost-Effective Rental Solutions · · 31 min read

 Many rental companies offer flexible rental options, including hourly rates.
 You can often rent a log splitter for as little as four hours, making it convenient for short-term projects.

 If the equipment is damaged while in your possession, you may be liable for the repair costs.
-It is crucial to thoroughly review the terms of your lease agreement regarding damage and insurance coverage to avoid unexpected expenses.
+It is crucial to thoroughly review the terms of your rental agreement regarding damage and insurance coverage to avoid unexpected expenses.

 • What are common concerns when renting log splitters?